Waleyyy/hypixel-chat-bot/README.md

 This bot is for educational purposes.
 Make sure to:
 - Follow Hypixel's rules and terms of service
-- Don't spam or abuse the API
+- Don't spam commands or abuse the API
-- Be respectful to other players
+- Be respectful to other players and guild members
-- Use the bot responsibly
+- Use the bot responsibly and considerately
+- Don't use on your main account - use a dedicated bot account

 ## Support